evgenyb/evgenyb.github.io/_posts/2020-06-20-create-service-connection.md

     --name                             [Required] : Name of service endpoint to create.
 ```

 Basically, you just send `--azure-rm-service-principal-id`, `--azure-rm-subscription-id`, `--azure-rm-subscription-name`, `--azure-rm-tenant-id`, `--name` parameters to the command, then you will be asked you to provide spn secret and that's it.
-New ARM service endpoint is created.
+The new ARM service endpoint is created.

 We don't want to type secret manually, therefore for automation, is allows you to set service principal password/secret in `AZURE_DEVOPS_EXT_AZURE_RM_SERVICE_PRINCIPAL_KEY` environment variable.
 Learn more about this [here](https://aka.ms/azure-devops-cli-azurerm-service-endpoint).